WAM Ambassador Program

 How to Apply

-*Please note that 2021 Ambassadorships should be conducted virtually in order that they can be completed by next May.
-Participation in WAM where you will share your best practices and new outreach ideas will also be virtual and not on the IAS campus.
+*Please note that 2023 Ambassadorships may be conducted virtually in order that they can be completed by the following May.
+Participation in WAM where you will share your best practices and new outreach ideas may also be virtual and not on the IAS campus.